-The Quality Jobs framework has been adopted by each the CWWC’s boards via Board Resolutions.
+The Framework has been adopted by each the CWWC’s boards via Board Resolutions.

 Quality Jobs Guides

-The guides provide Southwest Washington businesses and partner organizations with tools and strategies to implement and track Quality Jobs strategies.
+The guides provide businesses and partner organizations across Clark, Cowlitz and Wahkiakum counties with tools and strategies to implement and track Quality Jobs strategies.

 Recommendations for Next Steps

-The Framework offers strategies for organizations seeking practical guidance on how to create quality jobs in the region.
+The Framework offers strategies for organizations seeking practical guidance on how to improve job quality in the region.